Intera/redmine_time_logging_app/readme.md

 it is possible to replace the jquery-ui theme.

 ## possible enhancements
-* better language detection (en-gb seems to be incorrectly detected)
+* better language detection (en-gb for example seems to be incorrectly detected)
-* loading indicator and indicate reaching most current date (hide next day button)
+* loading indicator
-* remove the focus style on buttons on touch devices (first try fixing it by overwriting .ui-state-focus css did not succeed)
+* remove the focus style on buttons on touch devices (trying to fix it by overwriting .ui-state-focus css did not succeed)
-* internet explorer support